 };

-Financial rules (highest blast radius)
+Financial rules — biggest blast radius

 - ✓

-Pricing tiers, discount maximums, and volume break points
+Pricing tiers, discount maximums, volume break points

 - ✓